 Lab balances are delicate instruments, and it’s a good idea to have a specific work area dedicated to taking measurements with such a precise tool.
-Having a dedicated workstation allows you to have all the important accessories and components readily accessible, and ensures you don’t waste any time setting up a new workspace or chasing down accessories.
-Before setting up a workstation, you may want to be sure the balance does not need to be moved from the area and that it is used frequently enough to warrant its own dedicated station.
+Having a dedicated workstation allows you to have all the important accessories and components readily accessible, and ensures you don’t waste any time setting up a new workspace or chasing down misplaced items.
+Before setting up a workstation, you may want to be sure the balance will not be moved from the area and that it is used frequently enough to warrant its own dedicated station.

 Adam DU (Data Utility) is a data collection program designed to quickly and easily capture data from Adam balances.
 Users can (among other things) graph data, perform statistical analysis and quickly export the readings to other applications.
 It can support eight different balances, six different users, allows for custom fields and, in some cases, remote operation of the balance.
 Adam DU is ideal for processing the raw data of your Adam balance.

-Our blog has other articles, so if you want to learn about specific features, are curious about GLP norms or want a pipette calibration tutorial, you’re only a click away.
-Don’t hesitate to contact us to learn more.
+Our blog includes articles that anyone using scales and balances may find useful.
+If you want to learn about specific balance features, are curious about GLP norms, or are looking for tips on how to care for your calibration weights, you’re only a click away.
+Don’t hesitate to contact us with any questions on our products.